prbale/AndroidMVPUnitTesting/README.md

-# Android MVP Unit Testing
+# Android Kotlin MVP Unit Testing
 This project demonstrate the basic unit testing for MVP architecture.

 1. Added a login screen which will take user name and password.